Augur: Modeling Covariate Causal Associations in Time Series via Large Language Models: Experimental Setup

 For time series forecast model, we use AdamW with cosine decay and $5\%$ warmup, gradient clipping at $1.0$, mixed precision, and early stopping on validation loss (patience $10$).
 Learning rate is selected from $\{1\mathrm{e}{-3},\,5\mathrm{e}{-4},\,1\mathrm{e}{-4}\}$ for numeric-only baselines and $\{2\mathrm{e}{-4},\,1\mathrm{e}{-4},\,5\mathrm{e}{-5}\}$; batch size from $\{32,\,64,\,128\}$ subject to memory.
 Max epochs $100$ with model selection on validation performance.
 Probabilistic baselines use $100$ samples to form point estimates. \paragraph{Other models.}

-For the causal \emph{judge} and \emph{refine} stages, each iteration’s decisions (edge proposals and cycle-resolution edits) are generated by a lightweight \texttt{Gemma-2B} model, which we use to produce pairwise causal labels and graph updates until convergence.
+For the causal \emph{judge} and \emph{refine} stages, each iteration’s decisions (edge proposals and cycle-resolution edits) are generated by a lightweight language model, which we use to produce pairwise causal labels and graph updates until convergence.
+Since the reasoning process is decomposed into fine-grained, low-complexity atomic tasks, the difficulty is minimal; thus, this component can be effectively substituted with any efficient language model.

 We query the vendors’ official APIs.
 For open-source models, we run \texttt{Qwen-3-8B}, \texttt{ChatTS-14B-0801}\footnote{\url{https://github.com/NetManAIOps/ChatTS}} and \texttt{LLaMA-3.1-8B} locally.
 Unless otherwise stated, the OpenAI endpoint uses \texttt{gpt-4o-2024-08-06} (GPT-4o).
 We apply the same decoding configuration to \texttt{Gemini-2.5-Flash-Lite} and \texttt{gpt-5-mini},We set \texttt{max\_tokens}$=4096$ and use \texttt{temperature}$=0.5$ for analysis-style generation (self-reflection and textual refinement), and \texttt{temperature}$=0.1$ for prediction and causal judgments, which yielded the most stable empirical behavior in our preliminary tests.
 All prompts share identical instruction templates across providers, with only minimal schema-specific tokens adjusted for compatibility.
 All evaluations use greedy decoding, and we retain all other settings from the official HuggingFace configurations.